My name is Steven Goetz and I am a freelance reporter and photographer based in Toronto.

 Lots of my work is still caught in a netherworld between this site and its many former permutations, but it will all slowly be added and available soon.

-In the meantime, here are eight things to look at right now:
+In the meantime, here are a few things to look at right now:

 The fears before the convention got underway were that protestors for and against Donald Trump’s candidacy would clash in the streets or the Dallas and Baton Rouge murders of police officers would inspire similar lone wolves attracted to the Trump Show’s big stage.